CoreyThuro/cat-discovery/README.md

 - algebraic theories, where the right categorical language is **Lawvere theories / interpretations**;
 - relational mathematical knowledge schemas, where the right categorical language is **ologs / CQL / functorial data migration**.

-The main lesson is tool-correctness.
-An early plan tried to force Boolean algebra into CQL; an independent critic caught that this was the wrong categorical tool, because CQL schemas have unary arrows while Boolean operations are binary.
-The final prototype turns that correction into the architecture: use Lawvere theories for algebra, and use ologs/CQL for relational knowledge.

 ## System architecture

 The prototype is not "category theory instead of embeddings."
 It is a small version of a layered system: